brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 Want to run models offline to save on API costs?
 You can.
 Need to fall back to the cloud when local resources aren't enough?
 That works too.
-Or maybe you're building a hybrid that combines local tools with remote reasoning, Ailoy makes that easy.
+Or maybe you're building a hybrid that combines local tools with remote reasoning—Ailoy makes that easy.
+It's also a great fit for secure or privacy-sensitive environments where cloud access isn't an option.

 **3. Versatility Across Architectures**